simuxakadiscgolfgod/Space-Weather/README.md

 # Space Weather App
 ## Astronomical Picture of the Day
 ![Image](Astro_Images/image.jpg)
-<br />**Date image released:**  2024-04-26
+<br />**Date image released:**  2024-04-27
-<br />**This image is owned by:**  Markus Horn
+<br />**This image is owned by:**  Tunc Tezel
-<br />**Title of the image:**  Regulus and the Dwarf Galaxy
+<br />**Title of the image:**  All Sky Moon Shadow
-<br />**Description for the image:**  In northern hemisphere spring, bright star Regulus is easy to spot above the eastern horizon.
-The alpha star of the constellation Leo, Regulus is the spiky star centered in this telescopic field of view.
-A mere 79 light-years distant, Regulus is a hot, rapidly spinning star that is known to be part of a multiple star system.
-Not quite lost in the glare, the fuzzy patch just below Regulus is diffuse starlight from small galaxy Leo I. Leo I is a dwarf spheroidal galaxy, a member of the Local Group of galaxies dominated by our Milky Way Galaxy and the Andromeda Galaxy (M31).
-About 800 thousand light-years away, Leo I is thought to be the most distant of the known small satellite galaxies orbiting the Milky Way.
-But dwarf galaxy Leo I has shown evidence of a supermassive black hole at its center, comparable in mass to the black hole at the center of the Milky Way.
+<br />**Description for the image:**  If the Sun is up but the sky is dark and the horizon is bright all around, you might be standing in the Moon's shadow during a total eclipse of the Sun.
+In fact, the all-sky Moon shadow shown in this composited panoramic view was captured from a farm near Shirley, Arkansas, planet Earth.
+The exposures were made under clear skies during the April 8 total solar eclipse.
+For that location near the center line of the Moon's shadow track, totality lasted over 4 minutes.
+Along with the solar corona surrounding the silhouette of the Moon planets and stars were visible during the total eclipse phase.
+Easiest to see here are bright planets Venus and Jupiter, to the lower right and upper left of the eclipsed Sun.
-<br />**URL for this image:**  https://apod.nasa.gov/apod/image/2404/Regulus_Dwarf_by_Markus_Horn2048.png
+<br />**URL for this image:**  https://apod.nasa.gov/apod/image/2404/20240408h14.jpg

 ## X-Ray Flux
 The GOES X-ray plots shown here are used to track solar activity and solar flares.
 Large solar X-ray flares can change the Earth’s ionosphere, which blocks high-frequency (HF) radio transmissions on the sunlit side of the Earth.
 Solar flares are also associated with Coronal Mass Ejections (CMEs) which can ultimately lead to geomagnetic storms.
 SWPC sends out space weather alerts at the M5 (5x10^-5 Watts/mw) level.
 Some large flares are accompanied by strong radio bursts that may interfere with other radio frequencies and cause problems for satellite communication and radio navigation (GPS).